KristianLibo/writeups/BrunnerCTF_2025/VeryCheap.md

 >
 > A recent police raid seized one of their office PCs.
 Your task: perform a full forensic analysis of the disk and find what VeryCheap is really hiding!
 >
-> Difficulty: Hard, Author: Nissen
+> Difficulty: Hard, Author: Nissen, Category: Forensics

 This forensics task revolves around a disk dump.
 For seasoned forensics players, the title might bring similarity to VeraCrypt, a well-known program for encrypting disk volumes inside files.
 As we later reveal, this is a correct assumption but not needed as the usage of VeraCrypt was very visible.